Network resilience: Phase transitions in biological networks

-\textbf{Signaling the onset and deterioration of diseases.} Diabetes is one of the most common chronic diseases and has two major subtypes: type 1 diabetes caused by the failure of pancreas to produce enough insulin due to the loss of beta cells \cite{atkinson1999nod}; and type 2 diabetes resulting from insulin resistance, when blood sugar cannot enter cells \cite{hayden2002islet}.
-The progress of both subtypes contains multiple stages (i.e. health stage, pre-disease stage and disease stage), and the clinical diagnosis is usually made in the disease stage, which is difficult to reverse \cite{trefois2015critical}.
-In order to detect the pre-disease stage of type 2 diabetes, Li et. al \cite{li2013detecting} apply the DNB-based method \cite{chen2012detecting} discussed above to the temporal-spatial gene expression data of rats in different stages of type 2 diabetes, and find that there are two different critical states during type 2 diabetes development, characterized as responses to insulin resistance and serious inflammation.
-They also show that most of DNB genes, in particular the core ones, tend to be located at the upstream of biological pathways.
-This indicates that DNB genes act as the causal factors rather than the consequence of driving the downstream molecules to change their transcriptional activities.
-For type 1 diabetes, two DNBs are obtained as early warning signals for two critical transitions leading to peri-insulitis and hyperglycemia in non-obese diabetic mice \cite{liu2013detecting}.
-Moreover, Zeng et al. \cite{zeng2014deciphering} identify the modules present at the pre-disease stage based on dynamical network biomarkers, which can serve as warning signals for the pre-disease state.
+\textbf{Signaling the onset and deterioration of diseases.} Diabetes, one of the most common chronic diseases, has two major subtypes: type 1 diabetes is caused by failure of the pancreas to produce enough insulin due to the loss of beta cells \cite{atkinson1999nod}, and type 2 diabetes results from insulin resistance, which makes it impossible for blood sugar to enter cells \cite{hayden2002islet}.
+The progression of both subtypes of diabetes encompasses multiple stages (i.e., a healthy stage, a predisease stage, and a disease stage), and clinical diagnosis of the disease is usually made in the disease stage, a point at which the disease is challenging to reverse \cite{trefois2015critical}.
+To detect the predisease stage of type 2 diabetes, Li et al. \cite{li2013detecting} applied a DNB-based method \cite{chen2012detecting} to temporal-spatial gene expression data obtained from rats in different stages of type 2 diabetes.
+They found two different critical states during type 2 diabetes development, and these were characterized as responses to insulin resistance and severe inflammation.
+They also showed that most DNB genes, particularly the core genes, tend to be located upstream of biological pathways, indicating that DNB genes act as causal factors rather than by producing downstream molecules that change the transcriptional activity of other genes.
+In the case of type 1 diabetes, two DNBs have been identified as early warning signals for two critical transitions leading to peri-insulitis and hyperglycemia in nonobese diabetic mice \cite{liu2013detecting}.
+Moreover, Zeng et al. \cite{zeng2014deciphering} identified the modules present at the predisease stage based on dynamical network biomarkers that can serve as warning signals for the predisease state.